tsugiproject/tsugi/README.md

 Developer Documentation
 -----------------------

-You can view some of the developer documentaiton for the PHP version of Tsugi at:
+You can view some of the developer documentation for the PHP version of Tsugi at:

 * [Developer Documentation](docs/README.md)